-- Numerous instances of missing chemical usage logs/inventories. - Numerous instances of omissions or errors in the chemical usage logs and/or inventories. - Numerous instances of new deliveries not being accounted for. - Numerous instances of minimum inventory frequency not being maintained (if usage logs are not being utilized).
+- Numerous instances of omissions or errors in the chemical usage logs and/or inventories. - Numerous instances of new deliveries not being accounted for. - Numerous instances of minimum inventory frequency not being maintained (if usage logs are not being utilized).

 - No chemical usage logs/inventories are on file. - Chemical inventory is not available for review.